-Furnace Operators with little to no experience tend to make between $22620 and $27890 while the more experienced ones make over $44630 per year.
+Furnace Operators with little to no experience tend to make between $25950 and $31470 while the more experienced ones can earn over $48870 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Furnace Operator is to move to a higher paying state like MD.
-Right now, the highest paying states for Furnace Operators are MD, VA, WY, SD and NV.
+One of the easiest ways to increase your salary as a Furnace, Kiln, Oven, Drier and Kettle Operator and Tender is to move to a higher paying state like UT.
+Right now, the highest paying states for Furnace Operators are UT, MD, AL, NV and MI.

-3 other factors that can increase your salary as A Furnace Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Furnace, Kiln, Oven, Drier and Kettle Operator and Tender is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Furnace Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Furnace Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons